 If you enter through Washington Heights, you’ll see the Peony Trail right away.
 This easy to hike trail is relatively flat and straight, and it takes you through the rows and rows of pink flowers that is the Peony Garden.
 100 years old this year, the Peony Garden is a historic heirloom collection of different peonies.
-It’s a photo-worthy sight.
+It’s a photo-worthy sight, with 350 historic herbaceous varieties (cultivars) from the nineteenth and first half of the twentieth century.
 The flowers bloom until about mid-June, so plan your trip as soon as possible!

 The river landing of the Huron River shows a beautiful view of the open river flow.
 Here, you can canoe, bird watch, catch some crawfish, or just enjoy the view.
 There are picnic tables nearby if you want to enjoy a picnic with the view!
 The river landing has suffered from degradation and erosion throughout the years, but through use of rubble removal, regrading, and erosion control blankets – techniques that account for human interest and sustainability of nature – the landing is in great condition and reaches right near the surface of the water.

 Shakespeare in the Arb